 Excessively rough and cracked concrete surfaces increase the time spent hosing and you could consider resurfacing the yard.
 Large grooves running across the slope can slow water flow and trap sand particles.
 Grooves running down the slope do not cause as much restriction and enable any sand to be flushed away.
 Concrete should not be over-finished, as it can become slippery.

 Water pumps should be placed close to the storage tank to reduce the distance water has to be ‘dragged’, so is less effort for the pump.
 Pump suction and discharge have a large effect on the amount of water a pump can output.

 The delivery to the pump is best from above, but if suction is necessary, the lift should be as short as possible.
 The delivery pipe should be at least 51mm internal diameter.

 Manual yard cleaning systems

-Manual systems involve a higher labour input but if the right system is used, the potential for saving time is large.
+Manual systems involve a higher labour input, but if the right system is used, there is huge potential for saving time.
 Manual yard cleaning systems can either be hose or hydrant.

 - Hose cleaning systems can be used on any slope but are costly in terms of time and water.

 - The hose diameter needs to be approximately 40mm and nozzle should be 20–25mm in diameter.

 - Locate hoses up the top of slopes to work effluent towards drains.
 Hoses longer than 10m become too heavy to pull.